top of page

 Treasure Island

 If you are having a family holiday in Eastbourne then make sure you visit Treasure Island - a pirate themed adventure park with a mix of indoor and outdoor attractions including an 18 hole mini golf course.
-Children can climb aboard Long John Silver's shipwreck, with its slides, bridges, netted walkways and zip slide, splash about in the paddling lagoon and there is even a small sandy beach to search for treasure.
+There are lots of things to do for children: they can climb aboard Long John Silver's shipwreck with its slides, bridges, netted walkways and zip slide; splash about in the paddling lagoon; and even search for treasure on the small sandy beach.

 7 Minutes Walk from Beachside